CSEAMAN3/reading-notes/201/class-08.md

    You need to be cautious when setting reverse-row and reverse-column.
 These will change the visual order only.
    Therefore a screen reader will still follow the order as written in the HTML document.

+1) What are some advantages of using flexbox over float?

+  Flexbox is responsive and mobile friendly.

+  Flex container’s margins do not collapse with the margins of its content.

+  Positioning child elements becomes easier with flexbox.

+  We can easily change the order of elements on our webpage without even making changes in HTML.

+2) How does this topic connect with your long term goals?

+  Undeestanding layout positioning and flex is extremely important for building websites and software development.
+It's   to essential for me to have an understanding of these concepts to be successful as a developer.